WPManageNinja/fluent-affiliate-docs/guide/integrations/lifterlms-integration-with-fluentaffiliate.md

 * **Disable Commission on Renewal:** If you check this option, FluentAffiliate will disable affiliate commissions for all course renewals.
 Affiliates will not earn commissions when customers renew their purchases.
 * **Disable Commission on Upgrades:** If you enable this option, all course upgrade commissions will be turned off for affiliates.
 This means no commissions will be given when customers upgrade from one course plan to another.

+Once you’ve chosen the settings that match your needs, just click the **Save Setting** button to save your changes.

 ![LifterLMS Settings](/guide/public/images/integrations/lifterlms/lifterlms-settings-configuration.webp)

 ### Generate an Affiliate Link